eclipse-archived/codewind-operator/README.md

 3. follow the prompts to change the password
 4. proceed with setting up the IDE connection using the newly changed password

+## Removing a Codewind deployment

+To remove a Codewind deployment, enter the following command where `<name>` is the name of the deployment:

+`$ kubectl delete codewinds <name> -n codewind`

 ## Building the Operator

-To build the operator container image from source moved the cloned repo into your go directory eg:
+To build the operator container image from source, move the cloned repo into your go directory, for example:

 ```
 ~/go/src/github.com/eclipse/codewind-operator